 His clients rely on him to translate arcane FERC jargon into language understandable to agency decision makers and to pave the way to a successful relationship with FERC Staff.
-Bob’s old school pride in providing exemplary client service has earned him this comment from a corporate general counsel: “his client service is impeccable” and from another, “as always you go above and beyond and are one of the most responsive lawyers we have.”
+Bob’s old school pride in providing exemplary client service has earned him these comments from corporate general counsel: “his client service is impeccable” and from another, “as always you go above and beyond and are one of the most responsive lawyers we have.”

 - Those who seek out Fallon’s expertise include:

 - –Market participants including trade associations, in designing wholesale natural gas and power markets

 - –Entities entering into transactions in wholesale power, natural gas and hydroelectric markets